 Cavour had got the war he wanted but he also knew that Piedmont could not hope to win it without the French support he had been promised.
 He need not of worried the Emperor Louis Napoleon was to be as good as his word, for now at least.

-By late May a French army 60,000 strong was in Italy and it wasn’t long before they saw action.
+By late May a French army 60,000 strong was in Italy and it wasn’t to be long before they saw action.
 On 4 June, at the Battle of Magenta they decisively defeated a numerically superior but incompetently led Austrian army.
 This had been a bloody but minor engagement however, three weeks later on 24 June the two armies would meet in force near the village of Solferino just south of Lake Garda.

-The French army had by this time been reinforced by the Piedmontese who had been unprepared for the earlier engagement and their combined force numbered around 140,000.
+The French army had by this time been reinforced by the Piedmontese who had earlier been unprepared for engagement and their combined force numbered around 140,000.
 Louis Napoleon had earlier joined his army in the field and taken personal command, as also had King Victor Emmanuel.
 Likewise, the Emperor Franz Joseph, appalled by the incompetence displayed at Magenta had arrived to take command of the Austrian army which numbered around 130,000.
 The forthcoming Battle of Solferino was to be in effect the Battle of the Three Kings.

 Solferino was to be a brutal and bloody engagement that lasted over 9 hours.
-It was to result in a decisive French/Piedmontese victory as the Austrians were forced to retreat to a defensive line of fortresses centred upon the city of Verona and known as the Quadrilateral.
+It was to result in a decisive French/Piedmontese victory as the Austrians were forced to retreat to a defensive line of fortresses centred upon the city of Verona, and known as the Quadrilateral.
 The victory had been bought at a high price however.
 The combined French and Piedmontese army had suffered 17,191 casualties of whom 2,313 were killed on the field of battle.
 The Austrians had lost 22,310 men more than 3,000 of which had been killed.
 Many thousands more would later die of their wounds.
 It had been the bloodiest battle on European soil since Waterloo.

 A Swiss national Henri Dunant who had been on a business trip witnessed the aftermath of the battle and was so appalled at what he saw, the wounded left to die on the battlefield and unarmed prisoners being bayoneted to death, that he recorded it all in a book A Memory of Solferino.
 It was the book that was to inspire the creation of the Committee of the International Red Cross in 1863 and the calling of the First Geneva Convention that formulated for the first time rules of conduct in warfare the following year.